-The graph used in the experiments is build over the fixed size patches with 30 pixel side extracted from an image pyramid and described using a PHOG descriptor (Bosch et al., 2007).
+The graph used in the experiments is build over the fixed size patches with 30 pixel side extracted from an image pyramid and described using a PHOG descriptor [1].
 The choice of this graph is due to the future works of this paper when these features are used to build object level classifiers.